 Azure virtual machine scale set deployment

-A common pattern being used for deployment is to create a full machine image for each version of the application and then deploy that.
+A common pattern used for deployment is to create a full machine image for each version of the application and then deploy that.
 To make that easier we have a new Build immutable machine image task.
 This task uses Packer to generate a machine image after deploying applications and all the required prerequisites.
 The task takes either the deployment script or the packer configuration template to create the machine image and stores it in an Azure Storage account.
 This image can then be used for Azure virtual machine scale set deployments that work well with this type of immutable image deployment.

 Override template parameters in Azure resource group deployments